USA Police State Under Special Counsel Robert Mueller

 It is for his “protection” as he awaits trial in Virginia.

-Manafort also managed campaigns for Republicans Gerald Ford, Ronald Reagan, George H. W. Bush, and Bob Dole.
+Paul Manafort was once respected.
+He managed campaigns for Republicans Gerald Ford, Ronald Reagan, George H. W. Bush, and Bob Dole.

 Special Counsel Robert Mueller and the shady lawyers he hired are known for violating peoples’ rights to get them to turn state’s evidence.
 One judge in Manafort’s case has mentioned several times that Robert Mueller is obviously putting the screws to him to get him to turn on President Trump.

 Manafort cannot adequately prepare for his trial in confinement.
-His lawyers are two hours away because the government made sure Manafort was nowhere near them when he was jailed.
+His lawyers are two hours away because the government made sure Manafort was nowhere near them when he was imprisoned.

 Manafort was jailed because he spoke with a witness which he is not allowed to do.
 The rub is Manafort doesn’t know who the witnesses are because the government won’t tell him.